felipezxkq/Pudu/README.md

 ### What's the problem?

 Food production greenhouse emissions is one of the most important causes of climate change.
-In order to make the best choices, concious consumers need a tool to get information on food environment impact, nutritional data and health concerns.
-The Nutritional App Market is growing rapidly, but far from helping the planet it is unexpectedly incetivizing the consumption of foods with higher carbon footprints.
+In order to make the best choices, conscious consumers need a tool to get information on food environment impact, nutritional data and health concerns.
+The Nutritional App Market is growing rapidly, but far from helping the planet it is unexpectedly incentivizing the consumption of foods with higher carbon footprints.

 ### How can technology help?